voxell-tech/Simple-Lightweight-Chatbot/README.md

 P.S.
 The dataset for this chatbot must be in a reasonable size only.
 Do not provide too much data as it will eventually be confused on what it is going to reply given a input statement!

-Here's the link to the tutorial on YouTube by Nixon on Nyx AIoT: https://youtu.be/jXlFHA9tkB4
+Here's the link to the tutorial on YouTube by Nixon on Voxell Technologies: https://youtu.be/jXlFHA9tkB4

 Example: